 As the chart below illustrates, the P/E10 closely tracks the real (inflation-adjusted) price of the S&P Composite.
 In fact, the detrended correlation between the two since 1881, the year when the first decade of average earnings is available, is 0.9977.
 (Note: A perfect positive correlation would be 1 and the absence of correlation would be 0).

-The historic P/E10 average is 16.5.
+The historic P/E10 average is 16.7.
 After dropping to 13.3 in March 2009, the ratio rebounded to an interim high of 23.5 in February of 2011 and then hovered in the 20-to-21 range.
 It began rising again in late 2013 and hit a new interim high of 27.0 in February of 2015.
 It has now dropped below that high.

 Of course, the historic P/E10 has never flat-lined on the average.
 On the contrary, over the long haul it swings dramatically between the over- and under-valued ranges.
 If we look at the major peaks and troughs in the P/E10, we see that the high during the Tech Bubble was the all-time high above 44 in December 1999.
 The 1929 high of 32.6 comes in at a distant second.
 The secular bottoms in 1921, 1932, 1942 and 1982 saw P/E10 ratios in the single digits.

 Where does the current valuation put us?

 We can also use a percentile analysis to put today's market valuation in the historical context.
-As the chart below illustrates, latest P/E10 ratio is approximately at the 94th percentile of this series.
+As the chart below illustrates, latest P/E10 ratio is approximately at about the 94th percentile of this series.